-- Prevent falls by sorting out loose floor covering, poorly lit steps, trailing cables, uneven floors, or clothes that are too long
+- Minimise the risk of falls by sorting out loose floor covering, poorly lit steps, trailing cables, uneven floors, or clothes that are too long

 - Take all medicines exactly as directed by your doctor and do not share them with anyone else

 St Mary's Gate

 Derbyshire S41 7TD